Last updated: 04/27/2021

-Before making certain donations or engaging any contractor or supplier that falls within the definition of a third party intermediary, Walmart conducts due diligence including the collection of information, the specific purpose of which is to: (i) assess the anti-corruption risks associated with each potential donation recipient, contractor or supplier (together known as “Candidate”) for compliance with our legal obligations, specifically to determine if a Candidate represents a risk of non-compliance with any applicable anti-bribery, anti-corruption or similar laws, including and the Corruption of Foreign Public Officials Act (Canada), the Foreign Corrupt Practices Act (FCPA), the UK Bribery Act 2010, and the UK Criminal Finances Act; (ii) evaluate, select, and approve or reject the Candidate; (iii) communicate with Candidates; and (iv) where required, to assess the suitability of suppliers providing specialist services; (v) monitor compliance with our anti-corruption process and (vi) obtain legal advice from external legal advisers (when applicable).
+Before making certain donations or engaging any contractor or supplier that falls within the definition of a third party intermediary, Walmart conducts due diligence including the collection of information, the specific purpose of which is to: (i) assess the anti-corruption risks associated with each potential donation recipient, contractor or supplier (together known as “Candidate”) for compliance with our legal obligations, specifically to determine if a Candidate represents a risk of non-compliance with any applicable anti-bribery, anti-corruption or similar laws, including the Corruption of Foreign Public Officials Act (Canada), (ii) evaluate, select, and approve or reject the Candidate; (iii) communicate with Candidates; and (iv) where required, to assess the suitability of suppliers providing specialist services; (v) monitor compliance with our anti-corruption process and (vi) obtain legal advice from external legal advisers (when applicable).
 For successful Candidates, these checks will be refreshed every two (2) years.

 This due diligence will include:

 1. Completion of a Candidate questionnaire that, where applicable, requires information such as:

 - Candidate’s personal and business information (information that personally identifies the Candidate and their business and qualifications)

 - Contact information for the individual(s) responsible for the business relationship between Candidate and Walmart, including name, year of birth, country of residence, telephone number and email address